SOLEIL 12

 3 stars Bandleader Patrick Forgas has been described as 'the French answer to the Canterbury scene', and this album of his is proudly marketed as: 'for fans of Soft Machine, Pierre Moerlen's Gong, Bruford, National Health, Passport, Frank Zappa', but such a label is in fact misleading.

 But if SOLEIL 12 resembles (some) Canterbury music, it has to be Canterbury music with a straight face.
-Do you remember when Robert Wyatt left the Soft Machine, and Daevid Allen left Gong, they took most of those bands' humour with them?
-Forgas Band Phenomena generally sound bright and cheerful, but I see no trace of typical Canterbury-style humour (or avant-garde leanings) in their work.
+Do you remember how, when Robert Wyatt left the Soft Machine, and when Daevid Allen left Gong, they took most of those bands' humour with them?
+Forgas Band Phenomena generally sound bright and cheerful, but I see no trace of Canterbury-style humour (or avant-garde leanings) in their work.
 (No trace of fuzz-organs either!)
-For this reason, and because Forgas' tunes are so simple and repetitive (the longest composition takes nearly 35 minutes), it makes no sense to compare this album with the extraordinary National Health or even with Zappa, unless you mean such relatively subdued Zappa albums as WAKA/JAWAKA.
+For this reason, and because Forgas' tunes are so simple and repetitive (the longest composition takes nearly 35 minutes), it makes little sense to compare this album with the extraordinary National Health or even with Zappa, unless you mean such relatively subdued Zappa albums as WAKA/JAWAKA.

 Latest members reviews